Should Investors Worry About V - GuruFocus.com

-Over the past year, Stephen Kaniewski has sold 36906 shares in total.
+Over the past year, Zane Rowe has sold 61180 shares in total.

 Insider trends